Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 * If products are added to the database, the phrase '{Item} Successfully Added' should display.
 * If products are deleted from the database, the phrase '{Item} Successfully Deleted' should display.
 * If products are edited in the database, the phrase '{Item} Successfully Updated' should display.
-* If a product is added to the user's shopping bag, the phrase '{Item} successfully added to your bag' should display, with a summary of the user's shopping bag shown.
+* If a product is added to the user's shopping bag, the phrase '{Item} successfully added to your bag' should display, with a summary of the user's shopping bag.
-* If a product is removed from the user's shopping bag, the phrase '{Item} successfully removed from your bag' should display, with a summary of the user's shopping bag shown.
+* If a product is removed from the user's shopping bag, the phrase '{Item} successfully removed from your bag' should display, with a summary of the user's shopping bag.
-* If a product quantity is updated in the user's shopping bag, the phrase '{Item} quantity successfully updated to {quantity}' should display, with a summary of the user's shopping bag shown.
+* If a product quantity is updated in the user's shopping bag, the phrase '{Item} quantity successfully updated to {quantity}' should display, with a summary of the user's shopping bag.
 * If a logged-in user without access rights tries to access a restricted page, it redirects them to the homepage, and presents them with a message saying 'You do not have access to this page'.

 ### Stripe